irods/irods_docs/docs/system_overview/genquery.md

 ```

 !!!
 Note
     Keep in mind that GenQuery2 does NOT provide built-in pagination.
-It will always return the resultset in its entirety!
+It will always return the result set in its entirety!

 You can also apply an offset by using the `OFFSET` keyword.